A snapshot of some of the most stunning places in Cornwall, from hidden beaches to ancient rock formations.

-Parties of ten or more qualify for group discounts at the gardens, and organisers enter for free.
+Parties of ten or more usually qualify for group discounts at the gardens, and organisers enter for free.

 Carnewas and Bedruthan is a stretch of coastline located on the north Cornish coast between Padstow and Newquay.
-It’s free to visit, and there are plenty of cliff top walks for those who enjoy a scenic stroll.
+It’s free to visit, and there are plenty of cliff top walkways for those who enjoy a scenic stroll.

 There is evidence that the coastline was a site for mining; there are shafts on the cliffs nearby at Trenance Point, and mine entrances above the beach at Carnewas.
-The National Trust shop at the top of the cliffs was originally the office of Carnewas Mine and the cafe was one of the mine buildings.
+The National Trust shop at the top of the cliffs was originally the office of Carnewas Mine and the café was one of the mine buildings.